sarthak268/sarthak268.github.io/_pages/bookshelf.md

 4. *The Fabric of Reality by David Deutsch
 5. Pale Blue Dot by Carl Sagan
 6. Cosmos by Carl Sagan
+4. The Beginning of Infinity by David Deutsch

 ## Self Growth